 In that only two of the gospels mention it, the virgin birth of Jesus cannot be regarded as a fundamental article of faith for Christians.
 This is even more the case in that the two gospels mentioning the virgin birth seem rather confused about whether it took place.
 For example, much time is spent exploring Joseph’s family tree.
 Why do this unless it is to confirm that he is Jesus’ father?
 Also, the author/authors of Matthew’s Gospel refer to Jesus’ brothers and sisters, which sits oddly with the idea of a virgin birth.

-Gospels such as that of James that did not find their way into the Bible place more emphasis on Mary’s virginity than the four gospels that are canonical, and they also say that God intervened in the conception of Mary herself!
+Gospels such as that of James which did not find their way into the Bible place more emphasis on Mary’s virginity than the four gospels that are canonical, and they also say that God intervened in the conception of Mary herself!
 Of course, the idea that Mary was conceived without sin has become a very important Roman Catholic idea, but it is not an idea that derives from the New Testament.

 What is perhaps the second most important story in the New Testament for Christians, that of Jesus’ birth (the most important story is the story of Jesus’ resurrection), does not therefore involve sex at all!
 And what of the “problem” posed by Jesus’ brothers and sisters?
 Jesus’ siblings are explained away as Joseph’s children from a marriage preceding his marriage to Mary.